netdata/netdata/docs/netdata-agent/securing-netdata-agents.md

 **This is the best and the suggested way to protect Netdata**.
 Your systems **should** have a private administration and management
 LAN, so that all management tasks are performed without any possibility of them being exposed on the internet.

-For cloud based installations, if your cloud provider does not provide such a private LAN (or if you use multiple providers), you can create a virtual management and administration LAN with tools like `tincd` or `gvpe`.
+For Cloud-based installations, if your cloud provider doesn’t provide such a private LAN (or if you use multiple providers), you can create a virtual management and administration LAN with tools like `tincd` or `gvpe`.
 These tools create a mesh VPN allowing all servers to communicate securely and privately.
 Your administration stations join this mesh VPN to get access to management and administration tasks on all your cloud servers.